Independent African news, markets, culture and politics.

 China's Xiaomi To Remotely Fix Assisted-Driving Flaw In 110,000 SU7 Cars • Channels Television

-Xiaomi is set to remotely fix a flaw in the assisted driving system of over 110,000 of its SU7 electric cars, following a deadly crash involving the model earlier this year.
-The decision comes after regulators raised concerns about the safety of the system, which is designed to aid drivers on highways.
+Xiaomi will remotely fix a flaw in the assisted‑driving system of more than 110,000 SU7 electric cars after a deadly crash involving the model earlier this year.
+Regulators had raised safety concerns about the system, which is intended to aid drivers on highways.
+China’s tech firms and automakers have poured heavy investment into smart‑driving technology, a key battleground in the domestic car market.
+In response to the fatal crash that killed three college students, Beijing has tightened safety rules.

-The SU7 was launched in March 2024, marking Xiaomi’s entry into China’s competitive electric vehicle market.
-By July, the company had delivered over 300,000 SU7s, according to the China Automotive Technology and Research Center.
-The recall highlights the need for ongoing investment in safety and testing to ensure that smart-driving technology meets the highest standards.
-As the use of autonomous driving technology becomes more widespread, regulators and manufacturers must work together to address concerns and prevent accidents.
+While such recalls are standard practice among automakers, the move has revived online discussion about the fatal SU7 crash and the safety of autonomous‑driving technology.
+The SU7, launched in March 2024, marked Xiaomi’s entry into China’s competitive electric‑vehicle market, and by July the company had delivered over 300,000 units, according to the China Automotive Technology and Research Center.
+The recall underscores the need for ongoing investment in safety and testing to ensure smart‑driving technology meets the highest standards.
+As autonomous driving becomes more widespread, regulators and manufacturers must cooperate to address concerns and prevent accidents.

 Scroll to Top